swiftlang/swift-evolution/proposals/nnnn-async-await.md

 * [Concurrency Interoperability with Objective-C](https://github.com/DougGregor/swift-evolution/blob/concurrency-objc/proposals/NNNN-concurrency-objc.md): Describes the interaction with Objective-C, especially the relationship between asynchronous Objective-C methods that accept completion handlers and `@objc async` Swift methods.
 * [Structured Concurrency](https://github.com/DougGregor/swift-evolution/blob/structured-concurrency/proposals/nnnn-structured-concurrency.md): Describes the task structure used by asynchronous calls, the creation of both child tasks and detached tasks, cancellation, prioritization, and other task-management APIs.
 * [Actors](https://github.com/DougGregor/swift-evolution/blob/actors/proposals/nnnn-actors.md): Describes the actor model, which provides state isolation for concurrent programs

+## Acknowledgments

+The desire for async/await in Swift has been around for a long time.
+This proposal draws some inspiration (and most of the Motivation section) from an earlier proposal written by
+[Chris Lattner](https://github.com/lattner) and [Joe Groff](https://github.com/jckarter), available [here](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
+That proposal itself is derived from a proposal written by [Oleg Andreev](https://github.com/oleganza), available [here](https://gist.github.com/oleganza/7342ed829bddd86f740a).
+It has been significantly rewritten (again), and many details have changed, but the core ideas of asynchronous functions have remained the same.

+Efficient implementation is critical for the introduction of asynchronous functions, and Swift Concurrency as a whole.
+Nate Chandler, Erik Eckstein, Kavon Farvardin, Joe Groff, Chris Lattner, Slava Pestov, and Arnold Schwaighofer all made significant contributions to the implementation of this proposal.